serhez/ldata/README.md

 # LData

 A collection of language-based datasets and benchmarks.

-## Definitions

 This package deals mostly with the data part of the LLM R&D workflow.
-It contains mainly two abstractions defined as interfaces: a `Dataset` and a `Benchmark`.
+It contains mainly two abstractions: a `Dataset` and a `Benchmark`.

-### Dataset
+## Dataset

 A `Dataset` is a collection of data units split into train and test arrays.
-While it is possible to create an shuffled splits of the data, we provide predefined train/test splits so that you can compare different methods under the same conditions, as well as to ensure reproducibility in this regard.
+While it is possible to create shuffled splits of the data, we provide tools to ensure reproducibility, so that you can compare different methods/models under the same conditions.
 Datasets can be used to pre-train, fine-tune or test models and methods in isolation.

-#### Data files
+### Data files

 Data files used to create datasets must follow the following format: